ODM2/ODM2/usecases/petdb/petdb_notes.md

 Notes about PetDB Use Case

 Some challenges and solutions for the PetDB Use Case.

-Multiple Result Values for single sample
+Multiple Result Values for single variable in a single sample

 Multiple Location and Depth Values for single station